ritu-kalyani/restaurant-food-order/README.md

 This is the online food ordering system.
-Technologies used : Python Framework Django,HTML,CSS,JS,JQuery.
+Technologies used : Python Framework Django,HTML,CSS,JS,JQuery,Bootstrap.